Albert Reynolds: Illness and death

 In December 2013, it was revealed by his son that Reynolds was in the last stages of Alzheimer's disease.
 Reynolds died on 21 August 2014.
 The last politician to visit him was former British prime minister Sir John Major, a close friend of Reynolds.
 The serving Taoiseach, Enda Kenny of Fine Gael, said at the time: As Taoiseach he played an important part in bringing together differing strands of political opinion in Northern Ireland and as a consequence made an important contribution to the development of the peace process which eventually lead to the Good Friday Agreement.

-The funeral was held at the Church of the Sacred Heart in Donnybrook, on 25 August 2014.
+The funeral was held at the Church of the Sacred Heart, Donnybrook, on 25 August 2014.
 It was attended by President Michael D. Higgins, Taoiseach Enda Kenny, former British prime minister John Major, former SDLP leader John Hume, Sinn Féin president Gerry Adams, Northern Ireland secretary Theresa Villiers, former president Mary McAleese, former Taoisigh Liam Cosgrave, John Bruton, Bertie Ahern and Brian Cowen, Archbishop of Dublin Diarmuid Martin and the Lord Mayor of Dublin, Christy Burke.
 Other guests included former ministers Charlie McCreevy, Padraig Flynn, Dermot Ahern and Noel Dempsey, fashion designer Louise Kennedy and racehorse owner J. P. McManus.
 Another visitor was Jean Kennedy Smith, former US ambassador to Ireland, who was the last surviving sibling of John F. Kennedy.
 Reynolds was buried at Shanganagh Cemetery with full military honours.